 - Tomato Paste

-- Chicken Broth or Vegetable Broth (to make it vegan)
+- Chicken Stock from Rotisserie Chicken or Homemade Vegetable Broth (to make it vegan)

 - Apple Cider Vinegar